kuleuven/mango-mdschema/tutorial/README.md

 You can now assign them to a data object or collection with atomic operations, or let this package do it by running `my_schema.apply(my_object, my_metadata)` instead.
-This also checks if there is already metadata linked to the schema and replaces it.
+This also checks if there is already metadata linked to the schema and replaces it and updates the metadata related to the schema version, so it’s more in line with what the ManGO portal does.

 ``` python
 check_metadata(my_schema, my_metadata)
 ```

     [<iRODSMeta None mgs.book.title A book not written yet None>,
-     <iRODSMeta None mgs.book.author.name Fulano De Tal 0>,
+     <iRODSMeta None mgs.book.author.name Fulano De Tal 1>,
-     <iRODSMeta None mgs.book.author.email fulano.detal@domain.info 0>,
+     <iRODSMeta None mgs.book.author.email fulano.detal@kuleuven.be 1>,
      <iRODSMeta None mgs.book.ebook Available None>,
      <iRODSMeta None mgs.book.publishing_date 2015-02-01 None>,
      <iRODSMeta None mgs.book.publisher Tor None>]